-Retirement Advantage, previously known as Stonehaven Equity Release, offers an array of retirement products for homeowners.
-Aside from the standard equity release products offered, Retirement Advantage has also now introduced a line of products to be used by landlords.
+Canada Life, previously known as Stonehaven Equity Release/Retirement Advantage, offers an array of retirement products for homeowners.
+Aside from the standard equity release products offered, Canada Life has also now introduced a line of products to be used by landlords.

 The suite of landlord lifetime mortgages offered is the first of its kind to hit the market since the New Life Buy-To-Let equity release plans introduced many years ago.
 These allowed landlords to use equity release products on homes that are rented out on a Assured Shorthold Tenancy Agreement.
 In this unique Buy-to-Let Equity release, homeowners can capitalize on the benefits of equity release schemes, even if they are not living in the home.